haoguo2011/haoguo2011.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral Visiting Scholar at [NYU Wireless](https://wireless.engineering.nyu.edu/faculty-staff/)\
-New York University\
-Brooklyn, New York, USA

-Postdoc at Communication Systems Group\
-Department of Electrical Engineering\
-Chalmers University of Technology\
-Gothenburg, Sweden
+Lead Wireless Solutions Architect\
+CableLabs\
+Louisville, CO, USA

 ---
 # Bio

 I received the B.Eng. in electrical engineering from Nankai University, Tianjin, China, in 2015, and the M.Sc. and Ph.D. in wireless communications from Chalmers University of Technology, Gothenburg, Sweden, in 2017 and 2022, respectively.

-Since February 2022, I have been a postdoctoral researcher at the Communication Systems Group, Department of Electrical Engineering, Chalmers University of Technology, under the supervision of Prof. Tommy Svensson.
-Currently, I am a Postdoctoral Visiting Scholar at NYU Wireless under the supervision of Prof. Sundeep Rangan.
+From Feb 2022 to Aug 2025, I was a postdoctoral researcher at the Communication Systems Group, Department of Electrical Engineering, Chalmers University of Technology.
+Also, I was a Postdoctoral Visiting Scholar at NYU Wireless under the supervision of Prof. Sundeep Rangan from Mar 2024 to Aug 2025.

+Currently, I am a Lead Wireless Solutions Architect at CableLabs.

 ---
 # Research Interests